 “Nature, Finance and the Macroeconomy: Risks, Impacts and Feedback effects”

 The Asia School of Business, Bank Negara Malaysia, CEP, sustainable macro and INSPIRE invite you to this conference, taking place in person in Kuala Lumpur, Malaysia, on 19-20 October 2023.
 The conference addresses challenges posed by nature loss, including deforestation and land-use change, and the related environmental risks and impacts for the macroeconomy and finance.
 It aims to also discuss implications for monetary policy, financial supervision and climate policy.
-We welcome submissions from scholars, especially early career researchers and advanced PhD students, working on these topics.

 Climate, Lives, Inequalities, and Financial Frictions